OCRenkist/Exile/mods/tech/README.txt

 ----------------------
 Dokimi (GPLv3)

-The torch code was derived by sofar from the 'torches' mod by BlockMen (LGPLv2.1+)
+The torch code was derived by sofar from the `torches` mod by BlockMen (LGPLv2.1+)

 Lever adapted from minetest game mod Screwdriver by RealBadAngel, Maciej Kasatkin, various Minetest developers and contributors (LGPLv2.1+)